lmdu/pyfastx/docs/source/api_reference.rst

 	.. py:attribute:: longest

-		get (name, length) of longest sequence in FASTA file
+		get longest sequence in FASTA file, return a Sequence object

 		New in ``pyfastx`` 0.3.0

 	.. py:attribute:: shortest

-		get (name, length) of shortest sequence in FASTA file
+		get shortest sequence in FASTA file, return a Sequence object

 		New in ``pyfastx`` 0.3.0